ibm-cloud-docs/watson-assistant/backup-data.md

     oc delete volumesnapshot wa-backup-snapshot
     ```
     {: codeblock}

 ## Backing up data by using the script
 {: #backup-os}

-The `backupPG.sh` script gathers the pod name and credentials for one of your Postgres pods, which is the pod from which the `pg_dump` command must be run, and then runs the command for you.

 To back up data by using the provided script, complete the following steps: